 What We've Achieved

-- Successfully completed seven 1-2 week projects in four countries
+Successfully completed seven 1-2 week projects in five countries

 Two projects constructing a sawdust carpet in the United States (including one at the United Nations Plaza)